Her Voice

 Nay, there is nothing we should rue,

-I have my beauty,—you your Art,
+I have my beauty, you have your art.

 Nay, do not start,